HajimeKawahara/exojax/documents/tutorials.rst

 Manual Settings of Opacity (not using opa)
 ==============================================================

-If you like, you do not need "opa" nor "art" to compute opacity and spectra.
+You do not need `opa` nor `art` to compute opacity and spectra, if you want.

 Cross Section using Various Opacity Calculators
 --------------------------------------------------------